mrostd/VazirmatnRegularMagisk/README.md

 - **Root Access:** Your device must be rooted with Magisk for this module to work.
 - **Backup:** It's always a good practice to create a backup before installing or modifying system components.

-## Credits

-This Magisk module was created by [Mimo]. report issues on the [GitHub repository](https://github.com/mrostd/VazirmatnRegularMagisk/issues).
+Report issues on the [GitHub repository](https://github.com/mrostd/VazirmatnRegularMagisk/issues).

 ---